zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-fragments/managing-page-fragments.md

   Copying default Page Fragments is available in Liferay DXP 7.2 SP1+ and Liferay Portal 7.2 GA2+.
 ```

 You can't edit a default Page Fragment.
-However, you can copy the default Page Fragment and move it to your custom Collection and edit it there.
+However, you can copy the default Page Fragment, move it to your custom Collection, and edit it there.

 1. Navigate to the default Page Fragment Collection.
 1. Open the Page Fragment's *Actions* (![Actions](../../../images/icon-actions.png)) Menu and select *Copy To*.